mvanaken/nautilus-columns/CONTRIBUTION.md

 ## Adding columns
 You can add your own columns with information of your choice.
-1. Include a column within COLUMN_DEFINITIONS dict on top of the script.
+1. Include a column within COLUMN_DEFINITIONS on top of the script.
     * Choose a name, label and description, all three are required.
     * Remember the name
 1. Determine the mime_type of the type of files.